Currently, no one knows exactly what is causing children today to have so many food allergies. There are many theories, and I’ll cover several below.

 Ms. Lockwood also sought to compare populations of people in the USA who have high vaccination rates and low vaccination rates to determine whether peanut allergies are in higher incidence in the high vaccination populations.
 It was fairly difficult for her to find a low vaccination population in the USA even with populations such as the Amish in Lancaster, PA as one of her groupings.
 Statistics for the Amish were inconclusive, yielding either a 28% vaccination rate from surveys or an 84% rate.
 Either is considerably lower than the 95%+ rate of the USA as a whole.
 She also looked at a population in Vashon, Washington which has historically low vaccination rates, and did show that the less a population is vaccinated, the less the prevalence of peanut allergies.
 For anyone who would like a copy of her research paper, please e-mail me at Nicole@AllergicChild.com and I’d be happy to forward it to you.

 I have an appreciation for vaccinations and the fact that I don’t have to worry about my children swimming in a public pool during the summer and getting polio.
-We have decided to not get Morgan a booster shot of the new Dtap (diphtheria-tetanus-pertussis) shot because of his prior reaction to the chicken pox vaccine; and because his IgG testing for diphtheria and tetanus show adequate protection.
+We had decided to not get Morgan a booster shot of the new Dtap (diphtheria-tetanus-pertussis) shot because of his prior reaction to the chicken pox vaccine; and because his IgG testing for diphtheria and tetanus show adequate protection.
 It is a difficult decision, and one that we carefully researched with the help of our family physician and allergist.
 Yet when a pertussis (whooping cough) outbreak occurred in our state years later, our doctors suggested he go ahead and receive the vaccination.
 He was a teenager at that point, and did fine with the vaccination.